Integrated polarization-entangled photon source for wavelength-multiplexed quantum networks: Results

 To demonstrate polarization entanglement, we balance the pair generation rates from the two types of SPDC in the D-QPM PPLN device via thermal tuning.
 The generated photons are spectrally separated via external dense wavelength division multiplexing (DWDM) channels.
 Two representative wavelength channel pairs are chosen for polarization entanglement measurements: one far non-degenerate pair (CH21–CH45) and one near-degenerate pair (CH31–CH35) (Fig.\ref{Fig1}d).
 The high visibilities indicate that the proposed architecture produces high-fidelity polarization-entangled photon pairs.

-\paragraph{Classical characterization of D-QPM PPLN waveguide.}
+\subsection{Classical characterization of D-QPM PPLN waveguide}

-The device's classical performance is evaluated through second-harmonic generation (SHG) and sum-frequency generation (SFG) measurements.
-The SHG conversion efficiencies of the type-0 and type-I PPLN waveguides are obtained by continuous-wave (CW) pumping at their respective phase-matched (PM) FH wavelengths with TE and TM polarizations at room temperature, respectively (Fig.\ref{Fig2}a).
+The device's classical performance is evaluated through second-harmonic generation (SHG) and sum-frequency generation (SFG) measurements (see Supplementary Note 1 for experimental details).
+The SHG conversion efficiencies of the type-0 and type-I PPLN waveguides are obtained by continuous-wave (CW) pumping at their respective phase-matched FH wavelengths with TE and TM polarizations at room temperature, respectively (Fig.\ref{Fig2}a).
 The measured normalized conversion efficiencies are 56.5 $\pm$ 0.8$\%$ W$^{-1}$ for type-0 and 35.5 $\pm$ 0.7$\%$ W$^{-1}$ for type-I, with the difference attributed to fabrication imperfections such as variations in poling depth, duty cycle, and thin-film thickness.
-The PM characteristics are further examined via SFG measurements (Figs.\ref{Fig2}b, c).
+The phase-matching (PM) characteristics are further examined via SFG measurements (Figs.\ref{Fig2}b, c; also see simulations in Supplementary Figure 1).
 The anti-diagonal slopes of both PPLN follow the energy conservation line ($\Delta f_1 + \Delta f_2 = 0$), indicative of broadband SPDC.
+The inferred SPDC bandwidths from the SFG measurements are about 78 nm and 51 nm for the type-0 and type-I processes \cite{lenzini2018direct,kaneda2020spectral}.

-The measured PM wavelengths slightly deviate from the design due to fabrication fluctuations.
-To compensate for these shifts, we characterize the thermal response of the PPLN PM wavelengths.
+The deviation in observed PM wavelengths from the design and the non-ideal SHG spectra are mainly attributed to the fabrication imperfections.
+To compensate for the PM shifts, we characterize the thermal response of the PPLN PM wavelengths.
 As the chip temperature increases, the type-0 SHG spectrum red shifts, whereas the type-I spectrum blue shifts (Fig.\ref{Fig2}d).
 Thus, alignment of the two PM wavelengths can be achieved by increasing the temperature.
 Individual PM wavelength adjustments are performed by applying electrical power to the integrated microheater on top of each PPLN section.
 The FH PM wavelength shifts by 30 $\pm$ 1 pm mW$^{-1}$ for type-0 and -22 $\pm$ 1 pm mW$^{-1}$ for type-I SHG (Fig.\ref{Fig2}e).
 This flexible and independent on-chip thermal control on the PM wavelengths of the two PPLN sections also enables precise balancing of the pair generation rates from the type-0 and type-I SPDC processes, a critical requirement for achieving high-fidelity polarization-entangled states.

-\paragraph{Non-classical characterization of D-QPM PPLN waveguide.}
+\subsection{Non-classical characterization of D-QPM PPLN waveguide}